-Discover Look and Feel
+1. Discover Look and Feel

 Run your fingers over your flooring samples to see how they feel.
 Put them down and try standing on them in bare feet and in socks.
 Intentionally stand on them while you get ready in the morning.
 It’s not the same as walking across an already installed floor, but you’ll get an idea whether you like the feel of the carpet, laminate, or hardwood under your feet.

 Will your hardwood or carpet react well to moisture?
 Spray or drip water on your sample twice.
 The first time, wipe it up immediately.
 The second time, let it sit.

 Repeat the water experiment with the beverages your family drinks the most, like juice, coffee, or red wine.
 Use the cleaning products you typically use, whether that means homemade cleaner or bleach wipes.

-Drop Things — Drop your keys on the sample.
+Test flooring samples with simple, everyday actions.
+Drop your keys on the sample.
 Walk across it wearing your favorite pair of boots or heels.
 Try scuffing it with your tennis shoes.
 If you have pets, grab an old fork or a key to mimic the scratches pet claws may leave behind.
 Get it muddy or sandy to mimic the detritus that’ll track in on your shoes.
 You want to mimic the wear and tear your family will create to see which flooring holds up best.